 If you are able to spare an hour or two a week or month to chat, socialise or enjoy a pastime, you could make difference in the life of someone with a disability helping to improve their social inclusion, confidence and wellbeing.

-HAD will provide volunteers with training, a DBS, out of pocket expenses and a high level of support every step of the way.
-Further training and regular ‘Time to Talk’ sessions are provided to enable volunteers to feel confident in their role and an important part of H.A.D.
+H.A.D provides volunteers with training, DBS (where appropriate), expenses and support every step of the way.
+Further training and regular ‘Time to Talk’ volunteer sessions are provided to enable volunteers to feel confident in their role and valued as an important part of H.A.D.

 Volunteering is a very rewarding experience for all involved.

 Please see our role description for further information on volunteering as a Community Friend.

 Come along to our weekly Monday and Friday Social Groups where you can make new friends, chat, use our computer suite, including our Kindles or tablet, catch up on social media or join the activities in the main hall to play our Wii, board games/card games, puzzles and more!
 Enjoy a cup of tea or coffee, cakes and companionship.
 We hold different themed social events throughout the year with organised lunches varying from soup/hot rolls, pizzas, pie & mash, fish & chips (to be paid by individuals).
 Extra activities have included craft sessions & boccia.

 10am to 1pm.
 All are welcome to join us.